-Working in a laboratory is far from your only option - science and pharmaceutical jobs span a range of functions and could see you working in hospitals, factories, offices or clinics.
-Discover which career is right for you
+There's a vast array of science and pharmaceutical jobs on offer and they could see you working in diverse settings such as hospitals, factories, laboratories, offices or within the community.
+Find out which career is right for you

 Using a range of methods to investigate the chemical composition of substances, you'll identify and understand the substance and how it behaves in different conditions.

 - chemical or forensic analysis